HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 This meant we couldn't use AutoIt for a reverse shell, but Bginfo was the perfect target.

-## Phase 8: Creating the Privilege Escalation DLL
+## Creating the Privilege Escalation DLL

 With all this information, we built our final DLL to: